 Ready?
 It is now time to gather all your equipment and draw your very first rose!
 Now that you understand all the aspects needed for your creation, all that is left is to follow our simple steps, and you will soon have your perfect rose watercolor creation.

 First, choose a finer pencil for this important step, and be sure to only press lightly, as this will allow you to erase any mistakes.
 This will also ensure the pencil does not show through the watercolor paint.
 This first sketch is to be used for the rough orientation, and so you will be able to erase any pencil that shows through when finished with the paint.

 With some types of paper, you may not be able to erase pencil marks very easily, so this is something to consider.
-A possible way to combat this problem is to use a watercolor pencil instead, like one from this set by Arteza.
 Be sure to use a color that is similar to the color you plan on using for your rose.
 If you so wish, you could also trace the outline of an already drawn rose.